Cursor vs GitHub Copilot - they solve different problems

 Cursor built everything around one idea: AI should understand your entire project, not just the file you’re editing.

 The chat interface can reference your whole codebase.
-Ask it about a pattern used across multiple files, and it actually knows what you’re talking about.
+Ask it about a pattern used across multiple files, and it knows what you’re talking about.
 The Agent mode can make changes spanning multiple files without you switching between them manually.

 This comes at double the cost.
 Teams plan is $40 per user per month.
 That’s before you consider the real cost: everyone switches to a new IDE.

 But for certain teams, that trade makes sense.
 If you’re building something new or your codebase has gotten complex enough that context-switching between files slows you down, Cursor’s codebase understanding changes how fast you can work.
+That said, Copilot’s new Agent Mode narrows this gap significantly - both tools now handle multi-file reasoning.

-What the research actually shows
+What the research shows

 The productivity data is all over the place, which tells you something important about the cursor vs github copilot question.